flatmapit/hl7-view/README.md

 The application is a single HTML file with embedded CSS and JavaScript.
 It runs entirely in the browser with no server required.

 Document extraction works by:
-- Parsing OBX segments with Value Type "ED" (Encapsulated Data)
+- Parsing OBX segments with Value Type "ED" (Encapsulated Data) or "RP" (Reference Pointer)
 - Extracting base64-encoded data from OBX-5 field
-- Detecting document type from MIME type hints or magic number patterns
+- Detecting document type from MIME type hints, magic number patterns, or OBX segment identifiers
-- Rendering documents as images or PDFs
+- Rendering documents appropriately based on type (images, PDFs, audio/video players, or download options)

 ## File Structure